WITHIN THE CRIMINAL JUSTICE SYSTEM OF UGANDA

-Tanya Murshed was called to the Bar in 2006.
-She is a practising barrister at 1MCB Chambers in London with a background in criminal/regulatory law, international human rights and immigration, asylum and nationality law.
+Tanya leads Evolve’s team of lawyers and judges.
+Tanya was called to the Bar in 2006 and is a practising barrister at 1MCB Chambers in London specialising in criminal law, international human rights, immigration, asylum and mental health law.

-Marianne was called to the Bar in 2014 and is a barrister practising at Lincoln House Chambers in Manchester.
-She has a background in criminal/regulatory law, civil law and immigration law.
+Marianne is a founding trustee of Evolve.
+She was called to the Bar in 2014 and is a practising barrister at Lincoln House Chambers in Manchester, specialising in criminal and civil law.

-Marianne spent six months in Uganda prior to her training as a barrister where she was the Project Coordinator for the Centre for Capital Punishment Studies (CCPS) Mitigation Project.
-Marianne has assisted many of the beneficiaries of the Susan Kigula case, including those individuals whose files were missing, by leading a country wide tracing exercise.
-She continues to assist on cases at the High Court and Appellate Courts through Evolve and is developing its research and access to justice projects.
+Marianne spent six months in Uganda prior to her training as a barrister where she was the Project Coordinator for the Centre for Capital Punishment Studies (CCPS) Mitigation Project and has continued her pro bono work through Evolve.

-Jacqueline was called to the Bar in 1999 and is Counsel at Bowmans, a leading Pan-African law firm in Uganda.
+Jacqueline was called to the Bar in 1999 and is a Partner at Bowmans, a leading Pan-African law firm in Uganda.
 She spent many years practising in criminal, family and employment law before developing a more commercial and civil law practice.

 Jacqueline has acted as disclosure counsel for the Serious Fraud Office, UK, and is a Grade 3 Prosecutor.